 New England and the Tri-State area

 If you're looking to elevate the cocktails at your tri-state area wedding, The Cup Bearer (TCB) has you covered.
 The beautiful bars they can set up in literally any venue are just the tip of the iceberg—their service is really what sets them apart.
-Your team of bartenders will show you that crafting a cocktail is truly an art form, and every additional flourish confirms it.
+The team of bartenders will show you that crafting a cocktail is truly an art form, and every additional flourish confirms it.
 From hand-cut ice cubes to stunning barware (they have a thing for copper) to outfits that blend beautifully with the aesthetic of your celebration, the TCB team has thought of every detail.

-They offer setups of 6, 12, and 18 feet, in both straight and u-shaped formats.
-The Cup Bearer's standard package comes with three signature cocktails, beer and wine service, a wide variety of mixers, as well as videography and photography of the bar area throughout the reception.
+They offer setups of six, 12, and 18 feet, in both straight and u-shaped formats.
+The Cup Bearer's standard package comes with three signature cocktails, a wide variety of mixers, as well as videography and photography of the bar area throughout the reception.

 Oregon and San Diego, California

 Texas and California (available in other states upon request)

-Silvercloud mostly operate in Texas and California, but have done events in Georgia and Florida.
+Silvercloud mostly operates in Texas and California, but have done events in Georgia and Florida.
 If you've fallen in love with Silvercloud's trailers and services (which is understandable), reach out and see if they can accommodate your wedding.

-Right now, these renovated 1960s-era Shasta campers are only making their rounds within the boundaries of Connecticut, but they may be expanding to other states soon.
-And it's a good thing too, because the bar is outfitted with keggerators and a flat screen that can display photos or video of your choice (think: the lost files from that wild super-fun bachelorette weekend).
+Since starting, these renovated 1960s-era Shasta campers have expanded from just servicing Connecticut to also servicing Massachusetts, New York, and Rhode Island.
+And it's a good thing too, because The Mobile Pub is outfitted with draught beer systems and a flat screen that can display photos or video of your choice (think: the lost files from that wild super-fun bachelorette weekend).

-It may seem too good to be true that this trailer will travel for events in all 48 contiguous U.S. states, but they've already made tracks all across the country!
-They tend to gravitate to big states like New York and California, but are down to hit the road whenever necessary.
+It may seem too good to be true that this trailer will travel for events in all 48 contiguous U.S. states, but it's true and they've already made tracks all across the country.
+They tend to gravitate to big states like New York and California but are down to hit the road whenever necessary.